 Attitude: 3,800 m (12,467 ft)

 From Thorung Phedi, the trail becomes steep; following rocky ridges you will reach Thorung La (5,416 m), which is the highest point of this trek.
 From here the views are outstanding.
 The trail descends steeply and during the decent there you can see sights of Mt.Dhaulagiri.
 You will reach Chabarbu (4,290 m).
-The trail crosses a meadow and leads to Muktinath where you can see the impressive temple of Lord Shiva.
+The trail crosses a meadow and leads to Muktinath where you can visit on the temple of Lord Vishnu, sacred to both Hindus and Buddhists.
 Overnight at Muktinath.

 Attitude: 1,200 m (3,937 ft)

-On this day you drive down to Tatopani via Ghasa and Lele.
+From Muktinath, the trail descends to Jharkot and ends at Khingar.
+Beyond Khingar you will meet the junction of two routes.
+The first one goes to Kagbeni (the entrance of upper Mustang) and another is to Jomsom.
+Then the trail proceeds to Eklebatti following the Kali Gandaki River.
+You will finally reach Jomsom where you can see the Annapurna Conservation Project check post, hospital, airport, and army camp.
+Then you drive down to Tatopani via Ghasa and Lele.
 The trail has ups and downs but most of the time we drive through a bumpy road through the riverside during the dry season.
 By the time you reach Tatopani, the Kaligandaki River has become a wide and wild stream.
 Tatopani has hot springs where you enjoy a bath after the exhausting days of the trip .
-Overnight at lodge
+Overnight stay at lodge.
+Annapurna circuit trek best time is considered to be from April to June.

 Attitude: 2,850 m (9,350 ft)

 The trail follows through beautiful enchanting forests of rhododendrons, oaks, and pines with constant views of the Annapurna & Dhaulagiri mountain range.
 From Tatopani, you climb up to Ghorepani through wonderful misty forests.
 Literally, ‘Ghora’ means horse and ‘Pani’ means water, which translates to ‘a place where horses are stopped for rest’.
-You take an overnight stay at Ghorepani and enjoy the magnificent view of the mountains-Dhaulagiri, Annapurna, Nilgiri, Machhapurchhare and Tuckuche peak.
+You take an overnight stay at Ghorepani and enjoy the magnificent view of the mountains - Dhaulagiri, Annapurna, Nilgiri, Machhapurchhare and Tukuche peak.

 Attitude: 1,040 m (3,412 ft)

 After an overnight stay in Ghandruk village, we trek down all the way to Nayapul via Birethanti.
 Nayapul is the ending point of the Annapurna Circuit Trek, and we drive back to Pokhara.
-Stay overnight hotel
+Stay overnight at a hotel.

 After breakfast, we drive back to Kathmandu by private transport and transfer to the hotel (6-7hrs.)